Art and Design

 At Woodcocks’ Well (VA) CofE Primary School, Art and Design is taught on a 2 year rolling programme.
 The curriculum content covered is progressive throughout the years and ensures all objectives are met.

-Throughout Key Stage One and Key Stage Two, Art and Design is embedded within our curriculum as teachers often make cross-curricular links between art and other core and foundation subjects.
+Throughout Key Stage One and Key Stage Two, Art and Design is taught discretely as well as cross curricular when possible.
 Teachers also ensure that children study a key artist with every unit of work, ensuring children are exposed to famous artists and notable work this develops the children’s aspirations not only for their work but also their future.

 Impact